Home Run Derby: TBS

+ESPN

-The derby was first nationally televised by ESPN in 1993 on a same-day delayed basis, with the first live telecast in 1998.
+The derby was first officially nationally televised by ESPN in 1993 on a same-day delayed basis, with the first live telecast in 1998.
 Although two hours are scheduled in programming listings for the telecast, it has rarely ever been contained to the timeslot and consistently runs three to four hours.
-Chris Berman has gained notoriety for his annual hosting duties on ESPN, including his catchphrase, "Back back back...Gone!".
-Berman starts this phrase when the ball is hit, and does not say "Gone!" until the ball lands.
+Chris Berman gained notoriety for his annual hosting duties on ESPN, including his catchphrase, "Back back back...Gone!".

-The 2008 Derby was the year's most highly rated basic cable program.

 Because of the game's TV popularity, invited players have felt pressure to participate.
 Notably, Ken Griffey Jr. initially quietly declined to take part in 1998, partly due to ESPN scheduling the Mariners in their late Sunday game the night before.
 After a discussion with ESPN's Joe Morgan and another with Hall of Famer Frank Robinson, Griffey changed his mind, and then won the Derby at Coors Field.

-In Spanish, the event is televised on Spanish language network ESPN Deportes.
+In Spanish, the event was televised on Spanish language network ESPN Deportes.
 An alternate broadcast featuring live Statcast analytics has been carried on ESPN2 since the 2019 edition.

-ESPN Radio also carries the event annually.
+ESPN Radio continues to carry the event annually, but the final Derby to air on ESPN in 2025.

+Netflix

-The Home Run Derby is expected to be moved to Netflix beginning in 2026.
+The Home Run Derby moved to Netflix beginning in 2026.
+The inaugural edition in 2026 drew 5.3 million viewers, the lowest since 2003.
+The audience on Netflix was also younger compared to previous editions.